 Regular excursions are a core part of each child's learning at Polis.
 They are an opportunity to practice independence and street smarts, to learn how to organize outings in an urban environment and author their own learning experiences, and, most importantly, to access an array of rich educational opportunities that just aren't available in any classroom.

 Polis takes full advantage of the fact that it's location in Manhattan—the perfect home base for a metropolitan education.
 Students study of the humanities is supplemented by the Met's world-class collections in historical, contemporary, and Chinese art.
 These collections concretize centuries of dynasties and radically differing worldviews in history, and offer a fine arts perspective on themes present in the study of literature.

-New York is flush with opportunities to visit cultural and historical sites, from Ellis Island to massive libraries to historical sites in Five Points to architecturally groundbreaking skyscrapers to cultural and community centers that house tremendous diversity of thought and host compelling educational and cultural events.
+New York is flush with opportunities to visit cultural and historical sites, from Ellis Island and Battery Park, to massive libraries, to historical sites in Five Points, to architecturally groundbreaking skyscrapers, to cultural and community centers that house tremendous diversity of thought and host compelling educational and cultural events.
 In addition, students are regularly exposed to traveling in the city—they go out and play in nearby parks daily, they eat lunch out regularly, and our teachers look for opportunities to host classroom guests that bring unique enrichment and expertise.

 New York is a slice of the globe—it is a hub of international commerce and art, a nexus for immigration, and houses over 800 spoken languages—and Polis students get to reach out and touch all of that richness.
 They learn to treat the city—and by extension the world—as their schoolhouse.

 Students on the Mandarin language track split off in the afternoon for language instruction and for curricular content delivered in Mandarin.